imacat/obasync/README.rst

 --doc           Store the macros in the document macro storage.

 --target TARGET The target storage document if there are more than one
                 opened documents.
-A partial path is OK.
+You may specify a partial path, or as "Untitied 1" (in your language) if it is a new file.

 -h, --help      Show the help message and exit